blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 --------
 - The Median empire conquered part of the Neo-Babylonian empire
-- -550 BCThey were conquered by the First Persian Empire, the Achaemenid Empire.
+- 550 BC: They were conquered by the First Persian Empire, the Achaemenid Empire.
 	- Yehud now became Yehud Medinata
 - ~500 BC: Buddha was enlightened in Bodh Gaya
 - China just got split